-This type of therapy involves working with a professional to uncover unhealthy patterns of thought that might be causing self-destructive behaviors and beliefs.
-“It’s the cornerstone therapy of insomnia,” says Raj Dasgupta, M.D., assistant professor of pulmonary, critical care, and sleep medicine at the University of Southern California in Los Angeles.
+This type of therapy involves working with a professional to uncover unhealthy patterns of thought and behaviors that might be interfering with sleep.
+“It’s the cornerstone therapy of insomnia,” says Raj Dasgupta, MD, assistant professor of pulmonary, critical care, and sleep medicine at the University of Southern California in Los Angeles.
 “And it has a sustained effect.”

-Part of CBT’s magic is that it offers constructive ways to deal with worry and other emotions, which often prevent people from dropping off to sleep.
-“We teach patients how to recognize when they’re ruminating—that is, brooding on negative thoughts and feelings,” says Robert S. Rosenberg, D.O., medical director of the Sleep Disorders Center of Prescott Valley in Arizona.
+One aspect of CBT-I is offering constructive ways to deal with worry and other emotions, which often prevent people from dropping off to sleep.
+“We teach patients how to recognize when they’re ruminating— that is, brooding on negative thoughts and feelings,” says Robert S. Rosenberg, DO, medical director of the Sleep Disorders Center of Prescott Valley in Arizona.
 People might be instructed to try writing their worries down and then slipping the paper into a drawer, essentially storing them away.

 It may seem counterintuitive, but restricting sleep works for some people.
 The approach involves going to bed later rather than earlier, thereby compressing the time spent in bed—and helping to ensure that sleep is occurring the majority of time while in bed.
 Once you are asleep for at least 85 percent of the time, you can increase time in bed in 15-minute increments until daytime drowsiness disappears.

 Many people try taking a supplement version of melatonin (a hormone that occurs naturally in the body) to help reset their internal clock.
 It may be most useful for people who cross time zones and for seniors who may have problems with sleep regulation, says Dr. Breus.
-Let your doctor know if you are thinking of taking melatonin since, like any supplement, there is the possibility of undesirable drug interactions.
+Let your doctor know if you as is the case with any supplement, there is the possibility of undesirable drug interactions.